-This furniture flip was the quickest and easiest we’ve done yet.
+This was one of the quickest and easiest furniture flips we’ve done yet.

 I found it on Facebook Marketplace and bought it just weeks before we PCS-ed from Fort Bragg to Fort Hood.
 It was a race to get it refurbished in time before we moved.
 (I didn’t want anyone to think that I had furniture that dirty in my house, not even the movers!)

 All it needed was a good cleaning and new paint.
 It’s one of my favorites because it’s so cheerful and is perfect for my daughter’s room.
 (We even let her pick the color and the knobs.)
 Her favorite color is yellow and we found the perfect shade!

 ACME Dresden Dresser/Server – – Gold Patina & BoneHomsee 9 Drawer Double Dresser with Stylish Legs & Metal Handles, Modern Wood Dresser Chest of Drawers with Large Storage Space for Bedroom, White (63”W x 15.7”D x 31.5”H)